Yord/shargs/README.md

 The [`argv`](#argv-stage), [`opts`](#opts-stage), and [`args`](#args-stage) stages
 are the actual developer-facing API for defining a parser's behavior using parser stages.

-If you read the stages' function signatures from top to bottom, you get a good impression of what `parser` does:
+If you read the stage's function signatures from top to bottom, you get a good impression of what `parser` does:

 Most importantly, it takes a list of errors (`errs`) and passes them on the the next stage.
 If you write your own stages, it is of utmost importance to not interrupt this flow.